- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 Begin with a free, no-obligation consultation.
 Mirabello Consultancy is a Swiss-based boutique investment migration firm headquartered in Zurich with offices in Dubai, holding IMC membership and ACAMS certification, with 250+ successful CBI cases and a 99% approval rate.
 Our team will assess whether Nauru — or another programme — is the right match for your family composition, existing passport, travel needs, and timeline.
 Book your free consultation and we will respond within one business day.

-58 days remaining at the introductory rate — Mirabello Consultancy will assess your file, prepare your due diligence pack, and coordinate with the Nauru Programme Office.
+The Iruwa Initiative has been extended to year-end — but 3–4 months of processing means applications should be submitted by September 2026.
+Mirabello Consultancy will assess your file, prepare your due diligence documentation, and coordinate with the Nauru Program Office.
 Book your free consultation today.

-The introductory pricing window closes on 30 June 2026.
+The Iruwa Initiative pricing window now runs until 31 December 2026, following the official ECRCP circular of 15 June 2026.
 After that date, the same citizenship costs USD 25,000 more per principal applicant.
 For a family of four, that is USD 25,000 in avoidable additional cost.
-The case for acting before the deadline is straightforward.
+Applicants should submit their applications by September 2026 to allow the full 3–4 months of processing before the year-end deadline.

 Mirabello Consultancy offers honest, expert guidance on Nauru and all major citizenship and residency programmes.
 We will assess whether Nauru is the right fit for your specific situation, family size, existing passport strength, and travel needs — and if a different programme serves you better, we will say so.
 Our track record of 250+ successful CBI cases and a 99% approval rate speaks to the quality of our due diligence and client preparation.
 Contact us today to begin your assessment.